chrekh/puppet-sudo/README.md

 Note that there is no verification of the resulting sudoers files, so it's very possible to generate sudoers content that breaks sudo.

-## Todo

-I have still not decided if it's a good idea to provide os-dependent default configuration for the primary sudoers file.
-I need to make a definitive decision before releasing 1.0

-If you test this module, pleas tell me your opinion about this, either by mail to che@chrekh.se or using the issues url.

 ## Usage